finnlaymfarmor/undistract_me/README.md

 Drag file into your extensions in any chromium browser (ensure you have developer mode enabled) This will make all social media sites listed black and white

-List = Facebook, Reddit, Instagram
+List = Facebook, Reddit, Instagram, Twitter, TikTok

 For any suggestions or other websites, please email me: